kalaspuff/solidity-template/README.md

 🧭 Whenever you install new libraries / dependencies using Foundry (using `foundry install`), make sure to update your `remappings.txt` file by running `forge remappings > remappings.txt`.

 ✂️ This boilerplate template includes a few different libs which you most likely won't need.
-Feel free to remove them from your setup – for example `forge remove safe-contracts` to remove the `safe-contracts` lib.
+Feel free to remove them from your setup – for example `forge remove safe-contracts` to remove the `safe-contracts` library.

 ## Opinions and feedback